svrcekmichal/reasync/README.md

   return Promise.all(promises);
 }

-//if you need only deferRespolve, preResolve should be undefined or any other false value
+//if you need only deferResolve, preResolve should be undefined or any other false value
 @asyncResolve(preResolve, deferResolve)
 export default class App extends Component {
 ...